edoardo-gallo/securities/README.md

 # Building a Securities Dataset
-We will create a Securities dataset using publicly available web resources
+I have created a Securities dataset using publicly available web resources